harcokuppens/pyproject.bash/README.md

 # pyproject.bash

+Effortless and quickly setup of the exact same Python development project anywhere.

-A wrapper script around Python's venv and pip-tools to EASE Python project maintenance, by automate setting up the Python virtual environment with the EXACT same dependencies at any location you want. (using a developer's lockfile)
+A wrapper script around Python's venv and pip-tools to EASE Python project maintenance.
+Using a developer's lockfile, stored in your repository, it automates setting up the Python virtual environment with the same python version and EXACT same dependencies at any location you want.

 ## Intro: